thousandbrainsproject/tbp.monty/rfcs/0000_monty_versioning.md

 It is worth noting that the `MAJOR` version number `0` is special.
 When `MAJOR` is `0`, then incrementing the `MINOR` version number ***can include backwards-incompatible changes***. `MAJOR` version number `0` is the usual way of indicating that the software is still in development and not ready for production use.

+We will use `MAJOR` version number `0` for the ongoing development of Monty.
+Incrementing the `MAJOR` version number beyond `0` should be a future RFC, as it will be a significant event.

 The current version can be found in [`src/tbp/monty/__init__.py`](https://github.com/thousandbrainsproject/tbp.monty/blob/main/src/tbp/monty/__init__.py) as the `__version__` variable.

 ## Updating the version